Alabama Books: The Best Books Set in the Cotton State

 Book Summary

-Zoe has always wanted to own her own restaurant, but after being passed over for a promotion she to rethink the path that will get her there.
-Taking a leap of faith, she trades in her fancy digs for a fix-upper diner in a shady part of town.
-In order to fund the renovations, she buys a used food truck to serve the downtown and waterfront of Mobile.
+Zoe has always wanted to own her own restaurant, but after being passed over for a promotion, she has to rethink the path to get there.
+Taking a leap of faith, she trades in her fancy digs for a fixer-upper diner in a shady part of town.
+To fund the renovations, she buys a used food truck to serve the downtown and waterfront areas of Mobile.

-From her kitchen on wheels, she serves up classic Southern food as well as her specially – deep-fried biscuit bowls that are far superior to traditional bread bowls.
+From her kitchen on wheels, she serves up classic Southern food and her specialty: deep-fried biscuit bowls that are far superior to traditional bread bowls.
 Things are off to a good start until someone tries to rob the cash register.
 Then she’s threatened by the owner of a competing food truck who accuses her of taking their spot.
 When the competing owner winds up dead in her rolling restaurant, she’ll have to find the real killer before the murder gets pinned on her and her sole employee.

-If you love cozy culinary mysteries, you might also enjoy the Sarah Blair Mystery Series that begins with One Taste Too Many.
+If you love cozy culinary mysteries, you might also enjoy the Sarah Blair Mystery Series that begins with One Taste Too Many, which is set in a suburb of Birmingham, Alabama.

 Book Summary